 In the Prisoners of Matter series the subjects are constrained within the material world, symbolized by the painting "matter".
 Modica skillfully catches the brief instant in which a kind of illumination, which film director Werner Herzog calls "the ecstatic flash, from which Truth emerges", breaks his subjects free from their self-made traps and barriers, so they can awake into a higher level of consciousness.

 Fabio Modica has frequently partaken in art events promoting the importance of recycling in Art.
-A successful cycle of works entirely made of trash materials earned him the third prize at the 2012 international competition called “STOP ALLO 048 degli oggetti” and hosted in his hometown, Catania.
+In 2012, a successful cycle of works was entirely made of trash materials.
 Here Modica's portraits arise out of multicolored nails, screws, pins, plastic tools, clipped wires and whirling cables, all of which contributing to a more vivid imagery.
 His latest artwork of this series is a massive three-piece portrait of a woman’s face forged with used-up denim.